Royal Hospital of Granada - History, What to See, Hours, and Practical Information

 Enjoy a special day at the Alhambra with a guided tour

-To this end, they devised a significant transformation of the city, commencing with the construction of three major works: the Monastery of Santa Isabel la Real, situated in the heart of Albaycín; the Royal Chapel, located in the medina; and the Royal Hospital, situated outside the city walls.
+To achieve this goal, they planned a major transformation of the city, beginning with the construction of three important buildings: the Monastery of Santa Isabel la Real, located in the heart of Albaicín; the Royal Chapel, situated in the medina; and the Royal Hospital, built outside the city walls.

 - Due to the long period of time that elapsed during its construction, the Royal Hospital of Granada reflects various artistic styles spanning from the 15th to the 18th century: Gothic (seen in the dome), Mudejar (present in the roofs of the naves), Plateresque (evident in the windows), Renaissance (observed in the courtyards), and Baroque (reflected in the façade).